 Applications are now open for the 2019-2020 cohort.
 Applications are due February 28th, 2019.
 The Praxis call for applications is generally issued in the winter with a mid-spring deadline.
 Please subscribe to the Scholars’ Lab newsletter or check back here for further information.

 The Praxis Program is a radical re-imagining of the annual teaching and training we offer in the Scholars’ Lab.
-Its fellowships support a team of six University of Virginia PhD students from a variety of disciplines, who work collaboratively on a shared digital humanities project.
+This fellowship supports a team of six University of Virginia PhD students from a variety of disciplines, who work collaboratively on a shared digital humanities project.
 Under the guidance of Scholars’ Lab faculty and staff, Praxis fellows conceive, develop, publish, and promote a digital project over the course of an academic year.
 Praxis is a unique and well-known training program in the international digital humanities community.
 Our fellows blog about their experiences and develop increased facility with project management, collaboration, and the public humanities, even as they tackle (most for the first time, and with the mentorship of our faculty and staff) new programming languages, tools, and digital methods.
 Praxis aims to prepare fellows with digital methodologies to apply both to the fellowship project and their future research.

 Our first two cohorts designed and built Prism, a digital tool for crowd-sourced humanities interpretation, visualization, and textual analysis.
 Our third and fourth cohorts re-imagined Ivanhoe, a WordPress theme enabling collaborative criticism through roleplay.
 Our fifth cohort explored sonification of humanities data with the project Clockwork.
 More recently, cohorts have worked on Dash-Amerikan, a social media ecology of the Kardashian family], and UVA Reveal, an augmented reality project that layers contextual information on contested public spaces on UVA’s campus, and a Public Domain Toolkit for documenting the affects of legal changes on our ability to teach and research with free culture.

 The Praxis fellowship replaces recipients’ teaching responsibilities for the academic year.
 Fellows are expected to devote 10 hours per week in the Scholars’ Lab.
 Fellows join our vibrant community, have a voice in intellectual programming for the Scholars’ Lab, and can make use of a dedicated graduate space in the Lab offices.

 Applicants must be enrolled full time in the year for which they are applying.